claudiaaziz/canvas/README.md

 - **Undo and Redo:** Easily undo and redo actions for precise editing.

 ## Additional Features
-- **Download Image:** Save your masterpiece with a download button.
+- **Download Image:** Save your canvas with a download button.
 - **Responsive Design:** Ensure a user-friendly experience on various devices.

 ## Wireframe:
 ![wireframe](./assets/wireframe.png)
 - **Nav Bar:** Displays "Canvas" in HTML headings and links to this project's GitHub repo and my LinkedIn.
 - **Canvas Section:** Takes up the majority of the screen for drawing.
-- **Bottom Section:** Contains color picker, tool icons, size slider, and undo/redo/clear/download buttons.
+- **Bottom Section:** Contains color picker, tool icons, size slider, and undo/ redo/ clear/ download buttons.

 ## Technologies, Libraries, APIs
 Canvas leverages the following technologies:
 - The Canvas API to render the canvas.
 - Webpack to bundle and transpile the source JavaScript code.
 - npm to manage project dependencies.
-- **Pickr Library:** Powering the color picker functionality.
+- Pickr Library for color picker functionality.

 ## Implementation Timeline
 - **Friday Afternoon & Weekend:**